Can stress cause heavy periods?

 Can stress change the length of a menstrual cycle?

-Again, the results are variable but some studies conclude that stress can have an effect on menstrual cycle length.
+Some studies suggest that stress can have an effect on menstrual cycle length.
 Most commonly, this appears to be a shorter menstrual cycle length and cycle length irregularities in general.
-But, not to make it too confusing, there is also evidence suggesting that stress can cause longer cycle lengths too.
+But there is also evidence suggesting that stress can cause longer cycle lengths too.

 How to manage stress around the time of your period?